grommet/grommet-starter-new-app/README.md

 `Header` and `Footer` is Grommet takes care of some of the work for you by pre-defining some props.

-We are going to use a `Header` and `Text` in our app.
+To start off we are going to use the `Header` and `Text` components in our app.
 Let's go the the `App.js` file and import them:

 ```diff
 - import { Grommet } from 'grommet';